Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

-Additional networks, including UAV networks, were examined with a focus on node mobility in \cite{done-fourth-wucheng-1-ok} and \cite{done-second-wucheng-11-ok}, utilizing QPSO and quantum ant lion algorithm, respectively.
-Specifically, \cite{done-fourth-wucheng-1-ok} combined the differential evolution algorithm with QPSO to further enhance the performance of both algorithms.
-The primary objective was to describe a general route planning strategy.
-The route planning for UAV on the sea was formulated as an optimization problem.
-A route planner for UAV was designed to generate a safe and flyable path in the presence of different threat environments. \cite{done-second-wucheng-11-ok} presented an approach for designing an energy-efficient neuro-fuzzy cluster-based topology construction with a metaheuristic route planning algorithm for UAVs.
-The model utilized three input parameters: residual energy in UAVs, average distance to nearby UAVs, and UAV degree, for selecting cluster heads and constructing the topology.
-Additionally, quantum ant lion based metaheuristic route planning was employed to select an optimal set of routes for inter-cluster UAV communication.
-However, the proposal divided the problem into two independent sub-problems, potentially leading to sub-optimal solutions.
+Additional networks, including UAV networks, are examined with a focus on node mobility in \cite{done-fourth-wucheng-1-ok, done-second-wucheng-11-ok}, utilizing QPSO and quantum ant lion algorithm, respectively.
+Specifically, \cite{done-fourth-wucheng-1-ok} combines the differential evolution algorithm with QPSO to further enhance the performance of both algorithms.
+The primary objective is to describe a general route planning strategy.
+A route planner for UAVs is designed to generate a safe and flyable path in the presence of different threat environments. \cite{done-second-wucheng-11-ok} presents an approach for designing an energy-efficient neuro-fuzzy cluster-based topology construction with a metaheuristic route planning algorithm.
+The model utilizes three input parameters: residual energy in UAVs, average distance to nearby UAVs, and UAV degree, for selecting cluster heads and constructing the topology.
+Additionally, quantum ant lion based metaheuristic route planning is employed to select an optimal set of routes for inter-cluster UAV communication.
+However, the proposal divides the problem into two independent sub-problems, potentially leading to sub-optimal solutions.